Skip to main content

 Elemental installed OS images can be customized in different ways.

 One option is to remaster container OS images by simply using a docker build.
-SLE Micro images are regular container images, so it is absolutely possible to create a new image using a Dockerfile based on SLE Micro.
-See Build Custom OS Images section for further details on that possibility.
+SL Micro images are regular container images, so it is absolutely possible to create a new image using a Dockerfile based on SLE Micro.
+See Build Custom OS Images section for further details, this is the preferred option.

 This section focuses on how to customize the installation process from a given OS image.

-2. The additional cloud-init files to be included into the installed system.
-They allow to perform custom operations at boot time.
+1. The additional cloud-config files included into the installed system are useful to run custom operations at boot time.
+See the Cloud Config Reference.

-Adding additional cloud-init files within the installed OS
+Adding additional cloud-config files within the installed OS

 By default, Elemental live systems mount the ISO root at /run/initramfs/live which is also the default path set for config-url in MachineRegistrations: See the example below: